 There's something about the space of a barely-anonymous blog, though, that allows me to express myself more freely than I would on other social media.
 Sometimes it takes longer for me to figure out what I'm saying, or what I really want to say, and sometimes I wouldn't want to say it anywhere else.
 And there is a burden to be clever and witty on Facebook.
 I'm almost always editing my Facebook posts to make sure they are appropriately wry, silly, smart.
 Here, on the other hand, I don't have to be clever.
 I can be remarkably shallow and just describe my sentiments without trying to impress anyone or to live up to an artificial persona.
 There are still things I can't (and wouldn't) say here or anywhere.
 But maybe I can capture a mood instead.

 I'm up for tenure and my book is coming out in September.
 I'm also nine months married and moving into a new house in five days.
 All cause for celebration, but I'm full of uncertainty.
 It is probably impossible for me to feel one thing without also feeling its opposite (I'm Petrarchan that way).
 I think my life is moving too fast.
 I haven't had any time to stop and think about how all these changes will affect my life until recently, and they are affecting it in all sorts of wonderful ways but also in confusing ways I hadn't anticipated.
-Without any time to reflect, life deluded me into thinking it was easy.
+Without giving me any time to reflect, life deluded me into thinking it was easy.

 I spent a month at one of my favorite archives early this summer.
 It carried the same accelerated, almost juvenile emotional tumult as summer camp: for the first week I was homesick and miserable, missing my husband and cat, hating the delay of moving into the new house, counting the days, having trouble getting focused in my research and finishing an overdue book review.
 Then friends arrived, I finished the review, found my footing, embraced the research with delight, became infatuated with the scholarly life again, and began to enjoy temporarily living on my own.
-I saw old friends, went out every night with new ones, gave a well attended research presentation, and wandered around the neighborhood smelling the gorgeous flowers and admiring the lush, overflowing gardens, serendipitously bumping into new friends, falling into sync with one another.
+I saw old friends, went out every night with new ones, gave a well attended research presentation, and wandered around the neighborhood smelling the gorgeous flowers and admiring the lush, overflowing gardens, serendipitously bumping into friends, falling into sync with one another.
 Then it was time to leave.
 I am relieved to be home with the cat waiting for the husband to return and the moving to start, but surprised to feel melancholy too, missing my scholarly paradise where time moved at a different pace and life stood still.